Safety and security

 Preventing workplace accidents

-We make great efforts to work as safety as possible and prevent workplace accidents.
-We define workplace or occupational accidents as lost-time incidents, with alternative work or medical treatment required.
-Unfortunately, we failed to achieve our target for 2019, which was a maximum number of 34 accidents.
-We eventually recorded 39 such accidents.
+We do everything we can to prevent workplace accidents and place great importance on a safe and healthy working environment and minimising risks to achieve this.
+We define workplace or occupational accidents as lost-time incidents, which require alternative work or medical treatment.
+In 2020, we achieved our target of remaining below 34 accidents.
+We eventually recorded 26 such accidents.

 Type of accidents for Stedin Group